angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 you have a plan B) and therefore you have to run at least one of them.
 Some people like to run two but the second is often relegated to the sideboard.
-There is not much else to say other than the alternatives in :card[Laboratory Maniac] and :card[Jace, Wielder of Mysteries] unfortunately do not display quite the same efficiency or efficacy as a win condition of choice.
+There is not much else to say other than the alternatives in :card[Laboratory Maniac] and :card[JWoM] unfortunately do not display quite the same efficiency or efficacy as a win condition of choice.

 ### Free Cycle Effects